jdrco/bound-2/README.md

 ## Solution 1 - Mutex & Condition Variables

-The `cond_var` directory is a solution that uses condition variables and mutexes.
+The `condition` directory is a solution that uses condition variables and mutexes.

 Run this solution:
 ```bash